lc-soft/LCUI/README.md

 ### Tutorials

-- [Todo List](https://lcui-dev.github.io/docs/next/tutorials/todolist): Learn the basic concepts and usage of LCUI, as well as how to use it to build interfaces and implement state management, interface updates, and interactions.
+- [Todo List](https://lcui-dev.github.io/docs/next/tutorials/todolist): Learn the basic concepts and usage of LCUI, as well as how to use it to build UI and implement state management, UI updates, and interactions.
 - [Rendering Fabric Animation](https://lcui-dev.github.io/docs/next/tutorials/render-fabric): Rewrite the existing fabric simulation program's JavaScript source code in C language, and use the cairo graphics library for fabric rendering.
 Then, apply LCUI to implement fabric animation playback and interaction.
-- [Browser](https://lcui-dev.github.io/docs/next/tutorials/browser): Referencing a web browser, use LCUI to implement similar interface structure, layout, style, and multi-tab management features.
+- [Browser](https://lcui-dev.github.io/docs/next/tutorials/browser): Referencing a web browser, use LCUI to implement similar UI structure, layout, style, and multi-tab management features.
 Utilize LCUI's routing management functionality to implement multi-tab page state management and navigation, as well as a simple file browsing page. **(This tutorial is outdated, contributions to update it are welcome)**

 ### References